Trzyq0712/Prudensbin/README.md

 # Prudensbin

-Please use version 6 of Prudensbin.
-To start the app type 'flask run'
+Please use v6 on Github.
+Go to the main directory and set the "FLASK_APP" environment variable to "kosz.py".
+Our project is fully operational but needs to be executed via 'flask run'.